pachyderm/pachyderm/doc/docs/master/how-tos/enhanced-pipeline-workflow.md

 1. `/pfs/<input(s)>` - any inputs specified in the pipeline specification.

 ### Builders
-Either `language` or `image` must be specified in the pipeline spec.
-The langauge parameter informs the pipeline of what base image to use and already contain implementations for `build.sh` and `run.sh`.
-Go and Python "builders" have a standarized implementation, only requiring setting the `language` parameter in the pipeline specification.
+The builder is responsible for determining what Docker image is used for the base image and what steps to run during the pipeline build and deployment.
+If a builder has a standard implementation (currently `python` and `go`), then only the `transform.build.language` needs to be set, as it has impelmentations for `build.sh` and `run.sh`.
+The order of preference is:

+1. `transform.build.language`
+1. `transform.build.image`
+1. `transform.image`

-If `language` is not specified, then the build pipeline uses the `transform.image` container (if `transform.image` is not specified the builder image is used).
-Similarly, if `transform.cmd` is not specified, it will default to running `sh /pfs/build/run.sh`, which should be provided via the build pipeline.
+If `transform.buil.language` is not specified, then the build pipeline is non-standard and uses the `transform.build.image` container (and subsequently the `transform.build` if `transform.build.image` is not provided).
+In a non-standard implementation, the convention is to provide `build.sh` and `run.sh` scripts to fulfill the build pipeline requirements.

+Similarly, a build pipeline by default will run `sh /pfs/build/run.sh` by default.
+If a `transform.cmd` is specified, it will take precedence over `run.sh`.

 #### Python Builder